What they do

 Required registration and licensing

-You may also have to obtain a High Risk Work Licence from WorkSafe.
-In the course of your employment, additional licences and tickets to operate other forms of machinery may be required.
+To work as a waterside worker in Western Australia you may need to obtain a High Risk Work Licence from WorkSafe.
+In the course of your employment, additional licences and tickets to operate other forms of machinery may also be required.